-- · Check for on-ramp speed signs. - Before the entrance area, make quick glances at the highway, scanning for vehicles and entry gaps. - In the acceleration area, signal to show intent to enter the highway and adjust speed to match the traffic flow. - In the merge area, enter the flow of traffic, checking mirrors and blind spots.
+- Check for on-ramp speed signs. - Before the entrance area, make quick glances at the highway, scanning for vehicles and entry gaps. - In the acceleration area, signal to show intent to enter the highway and adjust speed to match the traffic flow.